-Gavilan offers three types of career education options:
+Gavilan offers three types of program awards:

-Associate's Degree

-Certificate of Achievement (generally requires 18 or more units)

-Certificate of Proficiency (requires fewer than 18 units)
+- Associate Degree (Associate in Arts, Associate in Science, Associate in Arts for Transfer, Associate in Science for Transfer) - Certificate of Achievement (requires 18 or more units) - Certificate of Proficiency (requires fewer than 18 units)

 All provide instruction in the skills and knowledge needed to enter a skilled or semi-professional occupation.
-Associate's degree programs require completion of general education requirements.
+Associate degree programs require completion of general education requirements.
 Certificate programs vary in the number of units required.
 Occupational certificate programs are developed in close cooperation with advisory committees made up of representatives from business and industry.
 These advisory committees review courses and make recommendations about technical content so that students will be prepared for the current technology of the job market.